 ERCOT Private Wide Area Network (WAN) Agreement

-This Private WAN Agreement (“Agreement”) is made and entered into on this       day of      ,       (“Effective Date”) by and between Electric Reliability Council of Texas, Inc. (ERCOT), a Texas non-profit corporation having an office at 7620 Metro Center Drive, Austin, Texas 78744-1654 and the undersigned entity (“Participant”) (collectively, “the Parties”), having an office at the address listed below.
+This Private WAN Agreement (“Agreement”) is made and entered into on this       day of      ,       (“Effective Date”) by and between Electric Reliability Council of Texas, Inc. (ERCOT), a Texas non-profit corporation having an office at 8000 Metropolis Drive (Building E), Suite 100, Austin, Texas 78744 and the undersigned entity (“Participant”) (collectively, “the Parties”), having an office at the address listed below.

 1. Scope